Marni1/Marni1/README.md

 Simple toDoList.The application allows you to create tasks that are displayed in the application.Tasks have the function of Editing and marking that they are completed. https://github.com/Marni1/todoList

+and many more projects that you can find in my repository!!!!